 Meanwhile, the Drop-in Center had been developing resources and extending its services: At first, it had borrowed / shared an old brown van from Transitional Living, eventually managing to purchase that same old van in 1992.
 As funding from the County became available, the Grapevine was able to buy four vans, and in 2000, a big moving truck was bought.
 That was indeed a momentous event!
 Up until that time, resources had to be pooled with someone lending a personal truck.
 Alternatively, members co-operated to move fellow consumers with one of the vans.
 Today, the Center boasts eight vehicles, including a box van, which is kept constantly busy serving the transportation and moving needs of its consumers.

-In a new, expansive move, 1991, the Center moved into the premises at 140 North Elm Street, to share the spacious, newly-renovated building with MHA.
-It has been housed there serendipitously, ever since as its facilities, events and programs have expanded and increased; and more equipment has been added; to effectively meet the social and therapeutic needs of the large group of mental health services consumers.
-Mental Health consumers have historically been excluded from a quality of life which is taken for granted by other community members.
-Grapevine Center has made much progress in making up the difference.
+In 1991, the Center actualized its dreams when it moved into the premises at 140 North Elm Street, to share the spacious, newly-renovated building with MHA.
+It has been housed there serendipitously, ever since.
+Meanwhile, its facilities, events and programs have expanded and increased; and more equipment has been added to effectively meet the social and therapeutic needs of the large group of mental health services consumers.
+Historically, Mental Health consumers have been excluded from a quality of life which is taken for granted by other community members; Grapevine Center has made much progress in making up the difference.

-Now, Grapevine Center, Inc. proudly boasts a full time Drop-In Center that is open 7 days a week, and an ongoing, recreational, social and educational program to meet the needs of consumers, including monthly activities — parties, dances, picnics, trips to points of interest, shopping expeditions, softball, visits to other centers, etc. Grapevine Center offers a full range of resources and support (see slideshow and our Resources page) including showers to those who need it, free coffee, frequent free meals, access to free local phone calls, free use of computers, and a Lending Library; Cable television, movies, pool tables, cards and Games, especially Bingo, and Pool Tournaments.
+Now, Grapevine Center, Inc. proudly boasts a full time Drop-In Center that is open 7 days a week, and an ongoing, recreational, social and educational program to meet the needs of consumers, including monthly activities — parties, picnics, trips to points of interest, shopping expeditions, softball, visits to other centers, etc. Grapevine Center offers a full range of resources and support (see slideshow and our Resources page) including showers to those who need it, free coffee, frequent free meals, access to free local phone calls, free use of computers; Cable television, movies, pool tables, cards and Games, especially Bingo, and Pool Tournaments.

 The much needed Warmline Program was started in 2002.
 Currently Warmline offers services from 6pm-9pm daily including holidays, offering a sympathetic ear for anyone who needs it.
 This is unfortunately the most underfunded program, but also one of the most necessary to the community.
 Research has shown that Warmlines play a dynamic role in reducing suicides.

-A Certified Peer Specialist program (CPS) was added in 2009; this gave consumers the guidance, focus and support of a Peer to help them achieve their Recovery Goals.
+A Certified Peer Specialist program (CPS) was added in 2009; this offers consumers the guidance, focus and support of a Peer who, like a life coach, works with them to help them achieve their Recovery Goals, whatever they may be.
 Peer Specialists can help consumers work out a Wellness Recovery Action Plan; and provide guidance to Community Resources and Mental Health Resources.

 Grapevine Center’s Consumer/ Family Support Teams provide valuable service in improving Behavioral Health services by bringing the input and voice of consumers to the relevant organizations and authorities, providing feedback and corrective action.

 At this time, Grapevine Center was also awarded the contract for the Mercer County IM4Q program, in addition to its Butler County IM4Q program.
-Thus the Grapevine sees to it that at least in two counties, Mental Health, Drug & Alcohol, as well as the Intellectual Disabilities services are being well monitored.
+Thus the Grapevine ensures that in at least in two counties, Mental Health, Drug & Alcohol, and also Intellectual Disabilities services are being well monitored.
 Consumers are advocated for, and improvements suggested.
 This input results in changes and an ever improving quality of life for those served.
 Consumers thus have significant input in improving the services available to them.

 The Center is very excited to have added, in 2014, as its newest program, a Forensic Certified Peer Service program.
 This program aims at reducing recidivism among the portion of the prison population that has Mental Health issues, often with co-occurring Drug & Alcohol dependencies.